ISE-DA

 Founder and Art Advisor

 Fola is a Nigerian arts professional with a global upbringing in the UK, Switzerland, and the US.
-She is the founder of ISE-DA™, leading business development, strategy, and art advisory services.
-Fola holds a Master of Arts in Art Business from Sotheby’s Institute of Art, New York, and a Bachelor of Business Administration with a second major in Art History from Emory University.
+She is the founder of ISE-DA®, leading business development, strategy, and art advisory services, particularly for the New Collectors Program and Temperature Check™.
+Her advisory services support new and seasoned collectors in building thoughtful collections with Black contemporary art.

-Her career spans consulting roles, internships, and positions at institutions like the High Museum of Art, the National Gallery of Art, Cheryl Hazan Gallery, and Meta's Open Arts team.
+Her career spans consulting roles, internships, and positions at institutions including the High Museum of Art, the National Gallery of Art, Cheryl Hazan Gallery, and Meta's Open Arts team.
 Fola has curated exhibitions featured on NBC NY, spoken at Miami Art Week, and moderated panels on Black contemporary art.
-She was selected as a cultural partner for Carnegie Hall’s Afrofuturism festival and appeared in a PBS documentary on Afrofuturism.
+She was selected as a cultural partner for Carnegie Hall's Afrofuturism festival and appeared in a PBS documentary on Afrofuturism.

 George Kofi Prah